alexle/alexle.github.com/posts/rework-inspiration.markdown

 Always wanted to create a web app?
 Sit down and open an account on Google App Engine or Heroku.
 Need to update your resume?
 Open it up and make some changes!
 It may not be perfect, and the plan may not be clear, but you'll get more done now than if you waited until next week/month/year.

 But what if there isn't enough time?
 That's phooey.
 If you like a boy/girl, you make time to call him/her.
-If you're excited about a new project, you'll find time for it.
+If you have tickets to a Denver Broncos playoff game, you'll make time for it.
 There's no such thing as "not having time".
 It's only a matter of what you make a priority.

 Don't let inspiration go to waste.